bgermann/cforms2/readme.txt

 * feature:  file upload; only works with non-ajax send method (chosen autoamtically) due to HTML constraints. ajax support does NOT need to be explicitly disabled
 * feature:  select boxes (drop downs) now can be "required" -> to support situations, where you don't want a default value to kick in, but want the visito to make a choice!
 See HELP! section for more info on how to use this new feature
-* feature:  checkboxes : now can be "required" -> for "I have read the above" type scenarious, where the user has to comply/agree to a statement
+* feature:  checkboxes : now can be "required" -> for "I have read the above" type scenarios, where the user has to comply/agree to a statement
 * feature:  radio buttons, you can now click on the labels to toggle the selection
 * feature:  radio & select boxes (drop down): now accept a "display value" & a "submit value".
 See HELP! section for more info
 * feature:  "submit button" is now disabled after sending to prevent multiple submissions in case the web servers response is delayed (Ajax!)